If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to these questions below may help.

-SSO users can use Dashlane on the web, Standalone extension, and mobile apps.
-The desktop apps are not supported.
+SSO users can use Dashlane on the web, in the Standalone extension, and in mobile apps.
+The desktop apps do not support SSO.

 Why is SSO not available to me?

-Dashlane SSO is currently only available to users on a Dashlane Business plan.
-Users on a Dashlane Team plan, Dashlane Premium or Dashlane Free subscription do not have access to the SSO feature.
+Dashlane SSO is currently available only to users on a Dashlane Business plan.
+Users on a Dashlane Team plan, Dashlane Premium, or Dashlane Free subscription are not able to sign in using SSO.